 Why Gold is so Valuable Today

 The value of gold is not by mere human folly.
-It is more scientific and psychologically rational than any currency proxy ever dreamed up or invented.
-It is why about 1 in every 5 troy ounces of gold we humans have dug from the ground is still hoarded and safeguarded by government central banks around the world.
+It is more scientific and psychologically rational than any currency proxy or paper money ever dreamed up or invented.
+It is why about 1 in every 5 troy ounces of gold nuggets we humans have dug from the ground is still hoarded and safeguarded by government central banks around the world as gold reserves.

-Regardless of what the world’s future monetary system may become, gold’s value will remain worthy.
+Regardless of what the world's future monetary system may become, the yellow metal's value will remain worthy.
 Not merely worthwhile for adornment and exchange, but also for usage as a store of value, or in applications for high tech medicine and aerospace.
-Gold’s future preciousness, usage, and consumption are in essence guaranteed.
+Gold's future preciousness, usage, and consumption are in essence guaranteed.

 Often denied but covertly still, gold is the underlying bedrock and foundation of global finance.
 The world appears to be relearning why this remains so.
 Even former Federal Reserve board of governor directors allude to this unchanging fact of financial life.

 Nowadays, gold investment translates into trading physical gold bullion.
 A few examples are a gold coin or a gold bar.
 Another option is to trade an ETF (exchange-traded funds) that is physically backed by gold bullion.
 It is also possible to invest in gold mining companies' stocks.

 However, arguably the option that offers the most security and protection against default or counterparty risks is investing in gold bullion directly, as an investment commodity.

 As we have mentioned before, physical gold investment corresponds to investing in the gold coin or gold bar markets.
 A government-issued gold coin could potentially carry a semi-numismatic value, so it could share a market with both investors and collectors as well.

 On the other hand, a gold bar tends to have lower premiums over the spot price in comparison to a gold coin, so in a sense, it is possible to acquire more gold content per dollar invested.